cedonulfi/summix/README.md

-# summix
+# Summix: News Scraper & Summarizer

-Summix is a Python-based news scraper and summarizer that uses Gemini AI to collect and summarize the latest news.
-It generates daily, weekly, and monthly summaries, keeping you informed with concise, personalized news updates on the most relevant headlines.
+**Summix** is a Python-based application designed to scrape news from various sources and use the Gemini AI API to summarize the articles into concise headlines and generate daily, weekly, and monthly news summaries.

+## Features

+- **News Scraping**: Collects the latest news articles from specified news sources.
+- **AI Summarization**: Uses Gemini AI to generate short, readable summaries of news articles.
+- **Automated Summaries**: Provides daily, weekly, and monthly summaries of the top news stories.
+- **Customizable News Sources**: Easily add or configure news websites for scraping.
+- **Database Integration**: Stores scraped news articles and summaries for future reference.

+## Requirements

+- Python 3.x
+- Gemini AI API Key
+- MySQL Database (or similar) for storing scraped articles and summaries